 Note: If you make the wrong sort of application you must pay back any tax credits that you do not have entitlement to.

 As a rule the backdating of tax credits is automatic.
 They are usually backdated up to one month after you make a claim.
 There is no need to do anything specific about backdating a claim for tax credits.

-You will need to ask for your tax credits to be backdated if you receive:
+You will need to ask for your tax credits to get backdated if you receive:

 The same applies if you did not claim any of these benefits in the last 31 days and both of the following situations apply:

-Use the backdate page with your claim form.
+Use the backdate page with your tax credits claim form.
 Be sure to confirm: